 We strongly encouraged new minors to set up an appointment with the marine biology minor advisor through firstname.lastname@example.org to create an academic plan that works for them.
 We also encourage new minors to use the tools below in their academic planning process.

 Marine biology minors must have the marine biology minor advisor sign their graduation applications to verify that they have completed the minor requirements.
+This happens after you have registered for your final quarter at UW.
 Minors who have completed graduation applications with their major advisors, should set up minor advising appointments through email@example.com.

 We strongly encourage marine biology minors to pursue research in faculty labs and research experiences and internships in the community early-on in their degrees.

 To find research and internship opportunities, we recommend that students make it a habit to talk to faculty and TAs in their office hours about class topics and research opportunities in faculty labs.
 Many undergraduate research opportunities arise from classes.
 We also encourage students to familiarize themselves with what UW marine biology faculty are researching by visiting their lab webpages.
 In addition, students should visit these sites when seeking marine research opportunities: